HL7/fhir-shorthand/input/pagecontent/reference.md

       "An indication if the human has died.
 Boolean should not be used if date or age at death are known."
   * family BackboneElement 0..1 "Family" "Members of the human's immediate family."
     * mother 0..2 FamilyMember "Mother" "Biological mother, current adoptive mother, or both."
-    * mother 0..2 FamilyMember "Father" "Biological father, current adoptive father, or both."
+    * father 0..2 FamilyMember "Father" "Biological father, current adoptive father, or both."
     * sibling 0..* FamilyMember "Sibling" "Other children of the human's mother and/or father."

   Logical:        FamilyMember